-Our meetings are computer and technology related, and we try and bring in experts from industry to discuss technology, internships, and job opportunities.
-Our two major events each year are supportiung the Southern Arizona Chapter’s fundraising event – AFCEA Week – normally held the first full week of October.
+Our meetings are computer and technology related, and we try to bring in experts from industry to discuss technology, internships, and job opportunities.
+Our two major events each year are supporting the Southern Arizona Chapter’s fundraising event – AFCEA Week – normally held the first full week of October.
 The club also puts on the annual Computer Challenge the first Friday of March.

 We also provide scholarships in support of our members pursuing Higher Education at Cochise College and the University of Arizona – Sierra Vista.